 4) Political, Economic and Geographical

-It is important to consider any potential risks resulting from the location of the partner organisation, such as the wider political and economic status of the host country, as well as the safety of Imperial staff or local workers employed by the project.
-Further guidance can be found on the College’s Offsite Working webpages.
+It is important to consider any potential risks resulting from the location of the third party organisation and the wider political and economic status of the host country, as well as the safety of Imperial staff and local workers employed by the project.
+NOTE: Countries that are subject to Sanctions and Embargoes may be restricted, which means it may not be possible to transfer funds to them.

 2) How do we measure risk?